 (Occupationally-oriented areas that apply Literary Studies, the literary marketplace, key qualifications, the relationship between Literary Theory and professional practice)

-Curriculum: Lectures/series of talks, colloquia, group projects, workshops, practical training, academic teaching
+Curriculum: Lectures/series of talks, colloquia, group projects, workshops, practical training, and academic teaching

 Mentoring: Each doctoral candidate will have an individual, interdisciplinary support group consisting of three members.
 A written agreement regarding the mentoring will be made and an individual work and time schedule will be established.
 The respective professors will assist in applying for scholarships.